FrancisRhysWard/Decision_Trees/README.md

 ## Requirements

 This project uses only numpy and matplotlib libraries.
+Python 3.6

 ## Installing

-1. Clone the respository to your Dekstop.
+1. Clone the respository to your Desktop.
 2. Open `main.py`
 3. Import your data by specifying the path to your dataset